jiaoshuntian/ivory-operator/internal/util/README.md

 if util.DefaultMutableFeatureGate.Enabled(util.FeatureName)
 ```

-To test the feature gate, set the `PGO_FEATURE_GATES` environment variable to
+To test the feature gate, set the `IVYO_FEATURE_GATES` environment variable to
 enable the new feature as follows
 ```
-PGO_FEATURE_GATES="FeatureName=true"
+IVYO_FEATURE_GATES="FeatureName=true"
 ```
 Note that for more than one feature, this variable accepts a comma delimited
 list, e.g.
 ```
-PGO_FEATURE_GATES="FeatureName=true,FeatureName2=true,FeatureName3=true"
+IVYO_FEATURE_GATES="FeatureName=true,FeatureName2=true,FeatureName3=true"
 ```

-While `PGO_FEATURE_GATES` does not have to be set, please note that the features
+While `IVYO_FEATURE_GATES` does not have to be set, please note that the features
-must be defined before use, otherwise PGO deployment will fail with the
+must be defined before use, otherwise IVYO deployment will fail with the
 following message
 `panic: unable to parse and store configured feature gates. unrecognized feature gate`

 Also, the features must have boolean values, otherwise you will see
 `panic: unable to parse and store configured feature gates. invalid value`

-When dealing with tests that do not invoke `cmd/postgres-operator/main.go`, keep
+When dealing with tests that do not invoke `cmd/ivory-operator/main.go`, keep
 in mind that you will need to ensure that you invoke the `AddAndSetFeatureGates`
 function.
 Otherwise, any test that references the undefined feature gate will fail
 with a panic message similar to